Self-portrait (2007) with 1948 Linhof Super Technika

 grew up in Germany; went to high school in Switzerland; attended college

-in Illinois; moved to Colorado in 1973 but lived again in Europe for
+in Illinois; moved to Colorado in 1973, lived in Bavaria and England for

 info@photonbox.com